csbmaps/csbmaps.github.io/README.md

 This basemap could be used to show popular destinations for dates or getaways that couples take on Valentine's Day.
 Those points could even be interactive to show details such as price :dollar: and wait time :clock130:.

 I had trouble getting the map to load properly using the code format used in class, so I used the code provided in Mapbox.
 Sadly, this doesn't allow the attribution to be easily edited.
+I would love to sit down next week during lab or office hours and figure out what went wrong.
+Many hours troubleshooting on my end could not solve it.